 Will a non-fault accident affect my insurance?

 Usually, yes.
 Even if you’re not at fault for an accident, or if you don’t make a claim for repairs following an accident, your insurance premium is likely to go up the following year.
-This is because car insurance companies base their premiums on probability, and they’ll usually determine that after having one accident, you’re more likely to have another even if the accident wasn’t your fault.
+This is because car insurance companies base their premiums on probability.
+They’ll usually determine that after having one accident, you’re more likely to have another.
+This could be the case even if the accident wasn’t your fault.

 How much does a non-fault accident affect your insurance?